drajk/game-of-life/README.md

-# Game of Life
+# Game of Life - Node js console app

-Game of life
+Console application in nodejs using inquirer, mocha, typescript and axios.

 ## Installing